-Five students, four parents, and one teacher founded the Mission Hills High School Robotics Club in September 2013.
+In September 2013, 5 students, 4 parents, and 1 teacher founded the Mission Hills High School Robotics Club.
 The students developed the idea for a team after previous involvement with FIRST with the FRC team at High Tech High North County in San Marcos, California starting during the 2011 season.
 They enjoyed building robots and then competing.

 Team 5137 Iron Kodiaks has been quite successful in our first six seasons – making the playoffs 11 times in 15 total events.
 We finished in the quarterfinals 7 times and finished the semifinals 4 times.